How do HR.info operational/country sites work?

 Who is responsible for the content on the site?

 Those same principles apply to the global HR.info sites which are managed by stakeholders, specialising on different topics such as humanitarian leadership, needs assessments, environmental emergencies.
-Every global site has a focal point that can be contacted by email - the contact details can be found in the left-hand corner of the site (see box below).
-HR.info is an inter-agency platform benefitting from the accumulated knowledge of the humanitarian community.
+HR.info is an inter-agency platform benefiting from the accumulated knowledge of the humanitarian community.

 What about HR.info’s taxonomy and metadata?